Convent of the Capuchos (Sintra): 17th century

 In the 17th century, a painting/panel of São Pascoal Bailão by Vicente Carducho was completed, while in 1610, several mural paintings were created on the exterior of the Chapel of Senhor Morto.
 In 1650, a marker was erected to identify the road to the convent.

 In October 1654, King John IV of Portugal visited the convent, ordering the sheriff of Cascais to send the friars six dozen fish and dried meat, as well as all the fish necessary to support the festival of São Francisco.
 At the same time, D. Luísa de Gusmão provided the order for a moio of wheat and an arroba of cereals from annual harvests.
 By the second half of the 17th century, King Peter II of Portugal doubled the gift of D. Luísa de Gusmão.
 By 1684, the widow of Álvaro de Castro (the third patron of the convent), the lady Maria de Noronha, was buried at the door of the convent (as was the tradition at the time).
-Similar royal patronage was conceded by King John V of Portugal in the 18th century; he offered a pipa of olive oil to the convent per year, as well as an azulejo tiles.
+Similar royal patronage was conceded by King John V of Portugal in the 18th century; he offered a pipa of olive oil to the convent per year, as well as an azulejo tile.